Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogue of the second main theorem for hyperplanes

 \section{$q$-difference analogue of the second main theorem for hyperplanes}

-In 2007, the second main theorem for meromorphic functions of one variable was obtained by Barnett-Halburd-Korhonen-Morgan \cite{barnett-halburd-korhonen-morgan}.
+In 2007, the second main theorem for meromorphic functions of one variable was obtained by Barnett, Halburd, the second author and Morgan \cite{barnett-halburd-korhonen-morgan}.

-\begin{theorem}\cite{barnett-halburd-korhonen-morgan} Let $f$ be a non-constant zero-order meromorphic function on $\mathbb{C},$ let $\Delta_{q}f\not\equiv 0$ and $q\in \mathbb{C}\setminus\{0\},$ and let $a_{1},a_{2}, \ldots, a_{p}\in\mathbb{C},$ $p\geq 2,$ be distinct points.
+\begin{theorem}[\cite{barnett-halburd-korhonen-morgan}] Let $f$ be a non-constant zero-order meromorphic function on $\mathbb{C},$ let $\Delta^{0}_{q}f:=f(qz)-f(z)\not\equiv 0$ and $q\in \mathbb{C}\setminus\{0, 1\},$ and let $a_{1},a_{2}, \ldots, a_{p}\in\mathbb{C},$ $p\geq 2,$ be distinct points.
 Then on a set with a logarithmic density one, where \end{theorem}

-In \cite{cao}, Cao extended Theorem \ref{T-4A} to the case for meromorphic functions of several complex variables and a given nubmer $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0\},$ by directly applying the method of Stoll and Fujimoto (the standard process of averaging over the complex lines in $\mathbb{C}^{m}$) to the second main theorem of one variable, and obtained the following result.
+In \cite{cao}, the first author extended Theorem \ref{T-4A} to the case for meromorphic functions of several complex variables and a given number $q=(\tilde{q}, \ldots, \tilde{q})\in\mathbb{C}^{m}\setminus\{0\},$ by directly applying the method of Stoll and Fujimoto (the standard process of averaging over the complex lines in $\mathbb{C}^{m}$) to the second main theorem of one variable, and obtained the following result.